gamma-opt/spro-notes/course/content/chapter_1/1-the_farmers_problem.md

 1. each year, one of these scenarios will happen;
 2. we assume then to be equally likely to realise, but exactly which will happen we cannot know;
-3. we are interested in maximising the farmer's expected profit, whick is akin to maximising the long-run profit of the farm.
+3. we are interested in maximising the farmer's expected profit, which is akin to maximising the long-run profit of the farm.

 To formulate the farmer's problem as such, we must first define a set of yield scenarios $S = \braces{1: \text{-20\%}, 2: \text{avg.}, 3:\text{+20\%}}$.
 Then, we have to separate the set of variables that must be decided such that their values are the same regardless of the observed scenario and those who can have their value decided once the uncertainty is observed.
 In our case, the former are the land allocation decisions, while the latter are the purchase and sales decisions.
 Thus, our decision variables are redefined as